shepherdjerred/homelab/README.md

         ```

 1. Sync the 1Password application.
-1. Sync the Tailscale application.
+1. Sync all of the applications.